comododragon/linaii/README.md

 Please see [Command-line Arguments](#command-line-arguments) for information about possible optimisations.
 More specifically, see the following arguments: `--fno-mma`, `--f-burstaggr`, `--f-burstmix`, `--f-vec`, `--ddrsched`, and `--mma-mode`.

 Information about how the model works can be found in the latest publication.
 See [Publications](#publications).

+#### DDR Scheduling Policies

+Lina's off-chip memory model has different scheduling policies that affects how off-chip transactions may overlap.
+The policy is selected via the `--ddrsched` argument.
+These are the options:

+* `0` (conservative): DDR transactions of same type (read/write) cannot overlap (i.e. once a transaction starts, it must end before others of same type can start;
+* `1` (permissive): DDR transactions can overlap if their memory spaces are disjoint.

+Please refer to the [thesis](#publications) or [last published paper](#publications) for actual details on the policies.

 #### ResMIIMemRec Calculation